jpetazzo/jpetazzo.github.io/_posts/2021-11-30-docker-build-container-images-antipatterns.markdown

 CI to staging because I can't `kubectl exec ls`", you might want to reconsider.
 Just saying!

+## Zip, tar, and other archives

+*(Added December 15th, 2021.)*

+It is *generally* a bad idea to add an archive (zip, tar.gz or otherwise) to a container image.
+It is certainly a bad idea if the container unpacks that archive when it starts, because it will waste time and disk space, without providing any gain whatsoever!

+It turns out that Docker images are already compressed when they are stored on a registry and when they are pushed to, or pulled from, a registry.
+This means two things:

+- storing compressed files in a container image doesn't take less space,
+- storing uncompressed files in a container image doesn't use more space.

+If we include an archive (e.g. a tarball) and decompress it when the container starts:

+- we waste time and CPU cycles, compared to a container image where the data would already be uncompressed and ready to use;
+- we waste disk space, because we end up storing both the compressed and uncompressed data in the container filesystem;
+- if the container runs multiple times, we waste more time, CPU cycles, and disk space each time we run an additional copy of the container.

+If you notice that a Dockerfile is copying an archive, it is almost always better to uncompress the archive (e.g. using a multi-stage build) and copy the uncompressed files.

 ## Rebuilding common bases